ifunanya02031/OIDC-Authentication-Lab/README.md

 * Authentication Time
 * Session Information

-The ID Token allows the application to verify who the user is.
+The ID Token allows applications to verify user identity.

 #### Access Token

-The Access Token is used to access protected APIs and resources.
+The Access Token is used to authorize requests to protected APIs and resources.

-The token represents the permissions granted during authentication.
+The token represents permissions granted during authentication.

 ---